SciPhi-AI/R2R/README.md

 - **🌐 Client-Server**: RESTful API support out of the box.
 - **🧩 Configurable**: Provision your application using intuitive configuration files.
 - **🔌 Extensible**: Develop your application further with easy builder + factory pattern.
-- **🖥️ Dashboard**: Use the [R2R Dashboard](https://github.com/SciPhi-AI/R2R-Dashboard), an open-source React+Next.js app for a user-friendly interaction with your pipelines.
+- **🖥️ Dashboard**: Use the [R2R Dashboard](https://github.com/SciPhi-AI/R2R-Dashboard), an open-source React+Next.js app for a user-friendly interaction with R2R.

 ## Table of Contents
 1. [Install](#install)